Maintaining this website is a

 What's it like to fly

-glad to add it to our site so others can enjoy it.
+a warbird you've flown as a pilot, and we'll add your report to our site so others can enjoy it.

 Publish Your Photos!